 It was the stuff P.R. disasters are made of: a move that was intended to accommodate everybody and ended up pleasing no one.
-That about sums up the Academy’s decision, back in August, to announce a new “Best Popular Film” category.
-The internet became a hornet’s nest.
-If you were the sort of fan upset that Nolan’s Batman movies got shut out from top honors, creating a new category looked condescending.
+That about sums up the Academy’s decision back in August to announce a new “Best Popular Film” category.
+The internet quickly became a hornet’s nest.
+If you were the sort of fan upset that Nolan’s Batman movies got left out, creating a new category looked condescending.
 If you didn’t care for blockbusters, it looked like a vulgar concession.
 If you knew Oscar history, it looked absurdly unnecessary (Jaws, Star Wars, E.T., and Avatar were all nominated).
-And if you’re the sort of person who doesn’t care about the Oscars at all until they start recognizing Claire Denis and Tsai Ming-Liang, the transparent, ratings-hungry desperation made your eyes roll even harder.
+And if you were the sort of person who doesn’t care about the Oscars at all until they start recognizing Claire Denis and Tsai Ming-Liang, the transparent, ratings-hungry desperation wasn’t about to change your mind.

 The decision was reversed following a public outcry, but more followed.
 Kevin Hart was set to host—withdrawn, due to ugly Tweets.
 The Academy said it would cut down on the broadcast of some of the awards to save time—withdrawn, due to backlash from the film community.
 (Though IndieWire has admirably compiled an oral history of how that decision wasn’t exactly what we all thought it was).
 The corker was that the new “Best Popular Film” category was yanked before they even announced what, exactly, a “popular film” is—never mind that the definition of “a popular film” (hell, of “a film” in general) is increasingly worth debating.